Deadly Flooding From Ida Remnants Prompts Renewed Scrutiny Over Safety Of Basement Apartments In New York

 NEW YORK (CBSNewYork) — More than a dozen New Yorkers were killed by the flood waters from the remnants of Ida, and many of those deaths were in basement apartments.

-Now, there’s renewed scrutiny over their safety.READ MORE: Broadway Fan Favorites 'Hadestown,' 'Waitress' Return After 17-Month Shutdown
+Now, there’s renewed scrutiny over their safety.READ MORE: Boil Water Advisory Remains In Effect For Jersey City, Hoboken

-Flood waters gushed into basement apartments throughout the city this week.
-Many lost personal belongings, and some lost their lives.
+Marlon Ruiloba is trying to salvage as much as he can after the storm flooded his family’s basement-level apartment on Astoria Boulevard in East Elmhurst.

-“We need to make sure that the affordable housing is resilient and safe and protected, and often times, it’s not,” said Brendan Cheney, director of policy at the New York Housing Conference.
+“All is destroyed.
+Everything water damaged, walls, fridge,” he told CBS2’s Ali Bauman.

 IDA’S IMPACT: